 Asia

-For the Chinese, the iris shares several meanings with the butterfly.
-It’s also a symbol to honor deceased loved ones, and it’s closely associated with the joy of the summer months.
-To the Japanese, the iris represents protection and purity.
+• In Chinese culture, the iris shares meanings with the butterfly and is used to honor deceased loved ones.
+It's also associated with the joy of summer months.

 Now, let’s explore some of the most fascinating facts about the iris.